telerik/justmock-docs/getting-started/api-basics/arrange.md

 # Arrange Mocks

-Arranging a mock is the phase that is used to setup the behavior of the mocked objects.
+Arranging a mock is the phase that is used to set up the behavior of the mocked objects.
 The previous topics slightly touched the arranging of a mock to show you complete examples.
 This article describes the different options and approaches you can use to arrange how the mocked members should behave.

 **JustMock** exposes a rich set of options for defining the behavior of your mocks.
-To setup a behavior, you should first invoke the **`Arrange()`** method.
+To set up a behavior, you should first invoke the **`Arrange()`** method.
 It accepts a lambda function or an action describing the member you would like to mock and returns a [`CommonExpectation`](https://docs.telerik.com/devtools/justmock/api/Telerik.JustMock.Expectations.CommonExpectation-1.html) object that allows you set different behaviors and expectations.

 For the examples in this topic, we will use the already familiar from the previous topics scenario with a warehouse and orders: